 Grandparents play a special role in the lives of their grandchildren.
 Unfortunately, divorce, substance abuse, family discord, and other life circumstances sometimes stand in the way of grandparents continuing to build and strengthen their relationships with the grandchildren they love.

 You need a knowledgeable and experienced lawyer who knows the law and will work hard to ensure that the best interests of your grandchild are protected.
-At the law firm of Beverly K. Ballinger, P.A., we can represent grandparents pursuing child custody or visitation under the special circumstances set forth in this new statute.
+At Ballinger Law Firm, we can represent grandparents pursuing child custody or visitation under the special circumstances set forth in this new statute.

 Sometimes parental objection is an obstacle to grandparents asserting their rights.
 In South Carolina, grandparents’ rights are generally derivative of their child’s rights.
 Under typical circumstances, this means that a grandparent may visit with a grandchild only when the grandparent’s child (the parent) has visitation.
 The presumption in favor of awarding custody to the biological parents can be overcome by showing they are unfit for custody.